Eddrick-23/NS_SHIFT_PLANNER-OLD-/README.md

     - At the bottom of the main page there are 3 columns Day 1, Day 2 and Day 3.
     - The validation activates only when all shifts are allocated I.e. Day 1: 56hrs allocated, Day 2: 60 hrs allocated, Day 3: 21hrs allocated.
     - validation checks that there are 2 people mounting in each control centre at the same time.
 And also at least 3 people for HOTO @ 0600-0700 on day 3.
+- Allowing more than 4 mounting personnel at once
+    - clicking the **ignore overallocation** checkbox allows for more than 4 mounting personnel in total (algorithm will not output a warning)
+    - This allows for cases where new personnel are shadowing and are not counted as strength.
 ### Saving your work
 - Click the **Download Zip** button on the bottom of the sidebar.
 - You will download a zip file called "Planning.zip"